 In order to finance transaction costs in connection with the Business Combination or a proposed alternative business combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required ("Working Capital Loans").
-If the Company completes the Business Combination or a proposed alternative business combination, the Company would repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
+If the Company completes the Business Combination or a proposed alternative business combination, the Company will repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans would be repaid only out of funds held outside the Trust Account.
 In the event that the Business Combination or a proposed alternative business combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans, but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 Except for the foregoing, the terms of such Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.
-The Working Capital Loans would either be repaid upon consummation of the Business Combination or a proposed alternative business combination, without interest, or, at the lender's discretion, up to \$1,500,000 of such Working Capital Loans may be convertible into warrants of the post-Business Combination or proposed alternative business combination entity at a price of \$1.00 per warrant.
+The Working Capital Loans would either be repaid upon consummation of the Business Combination or a proposed alternative business combination of the Business Combination or a proposed alternative business combination of the Business Combination or a proposed alternative business combination of the Business Combination or a proposed alternative business combination of the Business Combination or a proposed alternative business combination of the Business Combination or a proposed alternative business combination, without interest, or, at the lender's discretion, up to \$1,500,000 of such Working Capital Loans may be convertible into warrants of the post-Business Combination or proposed alternative business combination entity at a price of \$1.00 per warrant.
 The warrants would be identical to the Private Placement Warrants.
-As of March 31, 2022 and December 31, 2021, the Company had no outstanding borrowings under the Working Capital Loans.
+As of June 30, 2022 and December 31, 2021, the Company had no outstanding borrowings under the Working Ca